elasticio/outlook/README.md

 ### Find Next Available Time
 The action retrieves events for the time specified in `Time` field or for the current time (in case if `Time` field is empty).

 Returns specified time if no events found, otherwise calculates the new available time based on found event.

+If no time specified, the result time will be emitted in UTC time zone (e.g. 2023-08-20T10:00:00Z)

 #### Expected input metadata
 [/lib/schemas/findNextAvailableTime.in.json](/lib/schemas/findNextAvailableTime.in.json)